Alex Prichard: making produce the star

 Prichard has also recently started a relationship with a company called Discovered Wildfoods.
 The business has a team of hunters that wild shoot venison (which are pests) around NSW and Victoria and then supplies it to restaurants – essentially creating a whole new source of high-protein, low-fat sustainable meat.

-As for seafood, Icebergs works closely with the Marine Conservation Society, so when Prichard writes a menu, all seafood is ticked off as certified sustainable.
-The restaurant also sources from “reef guardian” Chris Bolton, one of only two fishermen allowed to fish the Great Barrier Reef, and who work to ensure the environmental sustainability of the region.
+As for seafood, Icebergs works closely with the Marine Conservation Society.
+When Prichard writes a menu, all seafood is ticked off as certified sustainable.
+The restaurant also sources from “reef guardian” Chris Bolton.
+He’s one of only two fishers allowed to fish the Great Barrier Reef, both of whom work to ensure its environmental sustainability.

 Prichard would also like to see NSW consumers show more love to Sydney rock oysters.